eightsmile/cfa/Derivatives.md

 - Payer Swaption is an option to enter into a swap as the **fixed-rate payer.**
     - Pay fixed, 所以interest rate提升，swaption value more.
 - A receiver swaption is an option to enter into a swap as the **fixed-rate receiver (the floating-rate payer)**.
-    - receive fixed，pay float，所以interest rate提升，swaption value less.sw
+    - receive fixed，pay float，所以interest rate提升，swaption value less.

+#### Interest Rate Option